 Frequently Asked Questions

 No. LinkedIn’s native export produces a CSV file called Connections.csv, not a VCF.
-To get a VCF file you need to convert the CSV after downloading it.
-The two-step process is: export CSV from LinkedIn settings, then run the CSV through a CSV-to-VCF converter.
+To get a VCF file you convert the CSV after downloading it.
+Export the CSV from LinkedIn settings, then run it through a CSV to VCF converter, and the whole job takes minutes.

-LinkedIn only includes an email address in the export when the connection has specifically enabled “Allow connections to export my email” in their privacy settings.
+LinkedIn only includes an email address in the export when the connection has switched on “Allow your connections to download your email in their data export” in their privacy settings.
 This setting is off by default.
 Most of your connections will not have it enabled, so their email column will be blank.
 This is enforced at the platform level and cannot be changed or bypassed through the official export.

 No. LinkedIn does not include phone numbers in any contact export, regardless of account type.
 Free or Premium, the phone number field is not part of the data LinkedIn provides in connection exports.

-If you request only the Connections file (rather than the full data archive), the email with the download link usually arrives within a few minutes to a couple of hours.
+Request only the Connections file rather than the full data archive, and the email with the download link arrives within minutes to a couple of hours, within the hour when we tested it.
 The full archive can take up to 24 hours.
-Always select the specific “Connections” option rather than the full archive to get your data faster.
+Selecting the specific “Connections” option is the difference.

 No. The export is a static snapshot at the time of download.
 New connections added after the export will not appear in the VCF.
 You need to repeat the export and conversion process whenever you want a fresh copy.